Ju-On/Offensive-Security/Attacking AD: Post Compromise Enumeration.md

 ---

 ## 🚩 Domain enumeration with Bloodhound
+BloodHound is an AD attack path mapping tool that helps attackers and defenders discovery privilige escalation paths, lateral movement opportunities and AD misconfigurations.

 1. Download and install Bloodhound if it is not already installed.
 2. When first configuring Bloodhound use the below command line.
 This is also used to start the bloodhound console.